CS-257-S22/team-project-team-jbsy/project_proposal.md

 **12. How will you divide the work?**

-- Joshua: Design and program the helper functions for the independent features / Design the Object-Oriented structure of the program.
+- Joshua: Design and program the helper functions for the independent features / Make sure that single responsibility principle is followed in the program.
 -	Sunny: Design and program the data parser, verification of user input, and command-line arguments.
 -	Bennet: Design and program additional independent features / Leading discussions about HTML and CSS / Collaborate with Yeabsira to make sure they have similar styles and no overlaps
--	Yeabsira: Design and program the functions that execute the independent features of our final project / Collaborate with Bennet to make sure they have similar style and no overlaps
+-	Yeabsira: Design and program the functions that execute the independent features of the final project / Collaborate with Bennet to make sure they have similar style and no overlaps
--

 **13. How will you ensure that everybody participates meaningfully?
 How will you make sure that everyone's contribution is valued?**

 - Make sure to not underrate each other's work